-In accordance with the Brown Act ($\S54954.3$), every agenda for regular meetings shall provide an opportunity for members of the public to directly address the committee on any item of interest to the public, that is within the subject matter of the committee's purview.
+As a best practice from the Brown Act, every agenda for regular meetings can provide an opportunity for members of the public to directly address the committee on any item of interest to the public, that is within the subject matter of the committee's purview.
 Each public comment must not exceed three minutes.
 No action or discussion shall be taken on any public comment item not appearing on the agenda.